Affiliate links on Android Authority may earn us a commission. Learn more.

 Snapdragon 8 Gen 3 versus Dimensity 9300: Which one will be the winner?

-Qualcomm and MediaTek are the two biggest chipset providers in the Android smartphone space, and the companies have already revealed their flagship processors for 2024.
+Qualcomm and MediaTek are the two biggest chipset providers in the Android smartphone space and the companies’ latest flagship processors are poised to power flagship smartphones through most of 2024.

 Snapdragon 8 Gen 3 vs Dimensity 9300 specs